 P O S T - M O R T E M

 Probably the most shiny thing about the system was a second executable I created to drive an external display with a series of screens showing the immediate and cumulative results, the upcoming bouts, and a series of configurable announcements.
 Now, I know that's no big deal today — I see similar setups at my daughter's gymnastics competitions (though they typically only show immediate results).
 However, I finished developing this program in the late fall of 2000, so it was at least slightly ahead of most of the pack.

 Though the market was (and still is) minuscule and a number of competitors existed even at that time, this software was so complete that I should've pitched it to the USFA as soon as it was tested in a tournament.
 Instead, I decided to first develop a data-connected companion-product that directors could hold in their hands while conducting live bouts, and — in a stroke of geeky optimism — chose the Palm OS as my platform.
 (Stop laughing — I was hardly alone!)
 I actually did start on this app around Christmas, but of course, the bottom fell out of Palm (and its stock) the next year.
 If anyone's interested in how I planned to develop a dependable mobile network application in an age without dependable mobile networks, check out the Palm Query Applications (PQA) quasi-API.
 If that didn't work, I was going to roll-my-own, which is my natural tendency, anyway.

-I'd still love to port the entire thing to .NET and direct someone to create an HTML5, cross-platform companion app, but I can't imagine how I'd justify the time and expense in light of the minimal potential return: I'm not a childless twenty-something anymore.
+I'd still love to port the entire thing to .NET and direct someone to create an HTML5, cross-platform companion app, but I can't imagine how I'd justify the time-and-materials in light of the minimal potential return: I'm not a childless twenty-something anymore.
 As Blurryface is told, "Wake up, you need to make money!"